 - Physical Education.

-You’ll also help outside the classroom, providing support with preparing and serving meals, and providing assistance in other areas of the school.
+Volunteers with experience can also lead their own classes and you’ll also help outside the classroom, providing support with preparing and serving meals, supervising the children during break times and providing assistance in other areas of the school.

-Please note, this project is not available during the school holidays outlined below.
-If you apply for the Teaching project in Kenya during this time, you will be switched to either Special Needs Care or Women’s Education.
+Please note, this project is not available during the school holidays.
+If you apply for the Teaching project in Kenya during this time, you will be switched to either the Special Needs Care or Women’s Education project.

 School Holidays 2021: